 BX fonts have essentially allowed digitizers to take their created stitch file fonts (or finished embroidery designs) and assign a keystroke (key on the keyboard) to each letter so they can be easily typed out within a proprietary software program.

-I know the developers of the BX format recently released a “simulation” of Wilcom’s world-leading object-based ESA font technology within the highest level of their software’s digitizing module… But like I said before, any font is only as good as the digitizer who created them.
+I know the BX format developers recently released a “simulation” of Wilcom’s world-leading object-based ESA font technology within the highest level of their software’s digitizing module… But like I said before, any font is only as good as the digitizer who created them.

 What are ESA Embroidery Fonts?

-Now for the irony, ESA Fonts have been around for a very long time and is one of the reasons why Wilcom has been the world leader in the commercial embroidery industry for decades.
+Now for the irony, ESA Embroidery Fonts have been around for a very long time and is one reason why Wilcom has been the world leader in the commercial embroidery industry for decades.

-I remember creating ESA fonts 25 years ago when I ran our 2 multi-head factories where we outputted over 10,000,000 pieces of embroidered goods per year.
+I remember creating ESA fonts 27 years ago when I ran our two multi-head factories where we output over 10,000,000 pieces of embroidered goods per year.
 There were two reasons why I created these fonts back in the commercial days.

-- I really didn’t want to digitize the same letters repeatedly (as I mentioned earlier, it gets very boring) and I also wanted to make sure the fonts I was using would meet the customers and my own expectations; if they didn’t work I could only blame myself.
+- I really didn’t want to digitize the same letters repeatedly (as I mentioned earlier, it gets very boring).
+I also wanted to make sure the fonts I was using would meet the customers and my own expectations; if they didn’t work I could only blame myself.

-Here’s a quick video explaining ESA font technology:
+Here’s a quick video explaining ESA embroidery font technology:

-Here are some features of ESA fonts that make them stand out:
+Here are some features of ESA fonts that make them stand out from other fonts.

-Fonts that “join closest point” mean that the files will not generate trims between each letter when running on the machine.
+Fonts that “join the closest point” mean that the files will not generate trims between each letter when running on the machine.
 This is very important from a production standpoint because it saves you a ton of time.
-Every unnecessary trim command within a text layout is lost production time, to the extent of 120 stitches for every trim generated on a machine to be exact.
-I know that may sound excessive… but if you consider that for every trim a machine is going full speed, then has to slow down, tie-out, and activate the trimmer… Then the needle moves to the next position, ties-in and has to ramp back up to full speed.
+Every unnecessary trim command within a text layout is lost production time, to the extent of 120 stitches for every trim generated on a machine, to be exact.
+I know that may sound excessive, but if you consider that a machine is going full speed for every trim, then it has to slow down, tie-out, and activate the trimmer.
+Then the needle moves to the next position, ties-in, and has to ramp back up to full speed.
 Make sense?

-That’s why the stitch counts we see within a design are not always accurate with regards to the actual time it takes to run on the machine.
-For example: If a few lines of text consisting of 50 letters and 10 words has a stitch count of 5000 and the machine is running at 500 stitches per minute, you’d assume the designs would take 10 minutes to run.
+That’s why the stitch counts we see within a design are not always accurate regarding the actual time it takes to run on the machine.
+For example: If a few text lines consisting of 50 letters and 10 words have a stitch count of 5000 and the machine is running at 500 stitches per minute, you’d assume the designs would take 10 minutes to run.
 BUT if that design has a trim at every letter, you need to add an additional 6000 stitches (50 x 120 stitches) of run time!
-That 5000-stitch design really has a run time of 11000 stitches which is a whopping 22 minutes of run time compared to the original 10!
+That 5000-stitch design has a run time of 11000 stitches, a whopping 22 minutes of run time compared to the original 10!